Category:

 Aline is designed to cover the full contract flow in one place.
 It covers everything from AI-assisted drafting and redlining, supported by its AI agent, to approvals, e-signatures, and searchable storage, so reviews don’t slow down at hand-offs.

 That speed is tangible at the task level.
 An Aline customer reported reducing the time to redline a standard MNDA from roughly 45 minutes to under 2 minutes.
-This focus on end-to-end workflows, combined with an interface that users can pick up quickly, removes the friction that’s common in tools designed only for markup.

-Whether you’re a solo legal counsel or managing a high volume of contracts with sales, procurement, and compliance teams involved, Aline gives you a clean, systematic way to get contracts drafted and approved quickly.
+Whether you’re a solo legal counsel or managing a high volume of contracts with sales, procurement, and regulatory compliance teams involved, Aline gives you a clean, systematic way to get contracts drafted and approved quickly.

 The Aline Advantage